gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 2. Parse JSON-RPC responses from the event content
 3. Handle error conditions appropriately
 4. Track event IDs for request-response correlation
+5. Subscribe to notifications from the server is interacting with

 ## Complete Protocol Flow

 ```mermaid